GeorgeLeithead/AzureWebAppSSLManager/README.md

 ## Certificate Information Configuration File

-The app retrieves some information neeed for the certificate creation from a json file stored in a blob storage accout.
+The app retrieves some information need for the certificate creation from a json file stored in a blob storage account.

 An example of the file structure can be found in the *[certinfo.json](../master/SampleJsonConfig/certinfo.json)* example file.